akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The silence settled around her like cold water.
 She had never felt so alone.

-She knelt beside her bed to pray and the next moment woke from a bad dream: Goosie had gone missing—gone from the house, gone from the yard, gone from the world—and so she sat up gasping, her hand reaching wildly in the darkness for feathers that were not there.
+She knelt beside her bed to pray and the next moment woke from a bad dream: Goosie had gone missing, gone from the house, gone from the yard, gone from the world, and so she sat up gasping, her hand reaching wildly in the darkness for feathers that were not there.

 It was silent apart from the distant cry of a fox.
 Then she remembered.
 The nurse.
 The empty coops.
 The King.